SidhuHarijot/ResumeGraderAPI/readme.md

     - [Documentation Redoc](https://resumegraderapi.onrender.com/redoc)

 # What's Next for this API
-### 1. Complete Grading Service

-**Objective**: Implement a complete grading service that grades multiple resumes simultaneously and streams data back to the client in real-time.
-This will enhance the user experience and reduce the time taken to grade multiple resumes.

-### 2. Implement Database Sessions

-**Objective**: Introduce database sessions to manage transactions and ensure data integrity.
-This will improve the reliability and consistency of the API's interactions with the database.

-### 3. Data Validation and Error Handling

-**Objective**: Enhance data validation and error handling mechanisms to provide more detailed feedback to users and improve the overall robustness of the API.
-Also resort to defaults when data is missing.

-### 4. Documentation

-**Objective**: Expand the API documentation to include detailed examples, use cases, and best practices for integrating the API into various applications.
-This will help users leverage the full potential of the API.
+### 1. Add queues and save local data for faster returns

+**Objective**: Implement a queue system to handle grading requests and store processed data locally for faster retrieval.
+This will optimize performance and reduce latency in processing large volumes of resumes and job applications.

-### 5. Logger Create new logging mechanism and platform for real time data
+### 2. Logger Create new logging mechanism and platform for real time data

 **Objective**: Implement a comprehensive logging mechanism to track API usage, errors, and performance metrics.
 This will help in monitoring and optimizing the API's performance and reliability.

-### 6. Develop Tests and CI/CD Pipeline
+### 3. Develop Tests and CI/CD Pipeline

 **Objective**: Create a suite of tests to validate the API's functionalities and implement a CI/CD pipeline for automated testing and deployment.
 This will ensure the stability and quality of the API across different environments.

-### 7. Performance and Efficiency Enhancements
+### 4. Performance and Efficiency Enhancements

 **Objective**: Optimize the performance of the "grade all resumes for a job" endpoint and implement real-time updates to the client.

-### 8. TAGS model
+### 5. TAGS model

 **Objective**: Implement a TAGS model to grade resumes based on the skills required for a job.
 This will provide a more granular and accurate assessment of resume-job fit.

-### 9. Create models for resume and job description parsing
+### 6. Create models for resume and job description parsing

 **Objective**: Develop models for parsing resume and job description data to extract relevant information and improve the grading accuracy.